MicrosoftDocs/entra-docs/docs/identity-platform/azure-active-directory-graph-app-manifest-deprecation.md

 # Customer intent: As an application developer, I want to learn about the new app manifest format, so that I can update the application object and define permissions and roles for the app.
 ---

-# Azure AD Graph app manifest deprecation
+# Azure Active Directory Graph app manifest deprecation

 Following the Azure AD Graph deprecation, the Azure AD Graph format of application manifests is deprecated and the Microsoft Entra admin center displays app manifests in Microsoft Graph format.
-Read this article to learn more about how the app manifest migrtaion impacts your user experience.
+Read this article to learn more about how the app manifest migration impacts your user experience.

 > [!IMPORTANT]
 > Apps registered with your personal Microsoft account (MSA account) are not in scope for this deprecation.
 Apps registered with your personal MSA account will continue to manage app manifests in the Azure AD Graph format in the Microsoft Entra admin center until further notice.